xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-shell/index.md

-In order to easily support SSH replicas, and avoid using shared storage for the SSH authorized keys, we are using the SSH [AuthorizedKeysCommand](https://man.openbsd.org/sshd_config#AuthorizedKeysCommand) to authenticate against GitLab's authorized keys endpoint.
+In order to easily support SSH replicas, and avoid using shared storage for the SSH authorized keys, we are using the SSH [AuthorizedKeysCommand](https://man.openbsd.org/sshd_config#AuthorizedKeysCommand) to authenticate against the GitLab authorized keys endpoint.
 As a result, we don't persist or update the AuthorizedKeys file within these pods.

 ## Configuration